The million-dollar question: “What is the answer to speed development?”

-I believe it really comes down to a well-balanced, all rounded speed development program which includes all of the above, plus more.
+I believe it really comes down to a well-balanced, all rounded speed development program that includes all of the above, plus more.

 I’m talking about mobility, movement prep and good old-fashioned posture.
 Sounds boring, doesn’t it?
 They aren’t glamorous like plyo drills making you explosive!
 Or Strength exercises that turn your legs into quadzilla !
 But they are just as important.

 Here are 3 skills to work on this week:

 Rugby players need to be flexible enough to drive their hips during acceleration and top speed.
 Too often I see rugby players lack the mobility in their hip flexors to be able to accelerate and run properly, and a simple glute-bridge exercise is a struggle.

 This causes too much load on their knees and can cause injury.
 Going further down the leg, if the ankle lacks mobility and fails to move into dorsi flexion (toes pointing up), the player will not be running on the balls of their foot.
 If you’ve attended my Speed & Agility workshop, you will know that the ball of your foot is the accelerator and the heels are your brake.
 You can’t be fast if you aren’t using your foot correctly.
 You need mobility friends, especially if you want injury-free speed.

 Here is one of my favourite hip mobility exercises.